Regrade Access Road to Building NAD126 at Naden, CFB Esquimalt

 Latest update

-July 10, 2024 - The Department of National Defence intends to make a determination regarding whether the carrying out of the project is likely to cause significant adverse environmental effects.
-To help inform this determination, the Department of National Defence is inviting public comments until July 19, 2024 respecting that determination.
+July 20, 2024 – The public comment period on the project is closed.
+The Department of National Defence is considering comments received to help inform its determination on whether the carrying out of the project is likely to cause significant adverse environmental effects.

 Participate